PoundKey/Algorithms/Hashing/README.md

 	return findSlot(k).find(k);
 }

-// Pass in by reference because of efficiency concern
+// Pass in by reference because of efficiency concern;
+// nowdays the compier is smart enough to take care of this job.
+// Hence, it's optionally, escept you want to pass in a pointer by reference.
 ```

 #### Access time for Chaining